EU Isolation

 To achieve this you need to make 2 changes: one on the frontend and second on the backend.

-TL;DR; version is that you need to replace in your code api.privatecaptcha.com to api.eu.privatecaptcha.com.
+TL;DR; version is that you need to replace in your code api.privatecaptcha.com to api.eu.privatecaptcha.com and set data-eu="true" in widget.

 Frontend changes

-To make sure captcha widget only talks to EU APIs you need to set a data-puzzle-endpoint to https://api.eu.privatecaptcha.com/puzzle in the widget declaration:
+To make sure captcha widget only talks to EU APIs you need to set a data-eu to true in the widget declaration:

 <div class="private-captcha" data-sitekey="xyz"